You’ve decided to learn day trading. Great. But here’s the question nobody warns you about early enough: which market are you actually going to trade?

 This isn’t about how much you have.
 It’s about how much you can genuinely risk without it affecting your rent, your bills, or your sleep.

-- $25,000+ → All four markets are open to you.
-Stocks become fully accessible without PDT restrictions.
+- $25,000+ → All four markets are fully accessible with comfortable risk management math.

 - Under $5,000 → Forex and crypto have the lowest barriers.
 Micro futures are possible but require disciplined position sizing.
 Stocks are very limited.